devpro/everyday-cheatsheets/docs/minikube.md

 More information on [Installing Kubernetes with Minikube page](https://kubernetes.io/docs/setup/learning-environment/minikube/).

-If you're on Windows, remember to open a command window as admin.
+Make sure Docker Desktop has allocated at least 3 Go of RAM.

 ### Run/stop

-If you're on Windows, make [Hyper-V driver](https://minikube.sigs.k8s.io/docs/reference/drivers/hyperv/) the default driver: `minikube config set vm-driver hyperv`.
+**Important**: If you're on Windows, open a command window as admin.

+Run:

+- (Optional) `minikube config set vm-driver hyperv` to set the default driver (here [Hyper-V driver](https://minikube.sigs.k8s.io/docs/reference/drivers/hyperv/))
-Run `minikube start` to start the Kubernetes node and `minikube stop` to stop it.
+- `minikube start` to start the Kubernetes node

-### Clean-up

-Run `minikube delete` and, if needed, delete the `.kube` and `.minikube` folder in your home directory.
+- `minikube status` to get the overall status
+- `minikube pause` to pause it
+- `minikube stop` to stop it

 ### Dashboard